Cat6 vs Cat7: How to Choose?

 Cat6 vs Cat7: What’s the Difference?

 Cat6 and Cat7 share some similarities.
-For example, both of them feature eight copper conductors twisted into 4 pairs and they can be terminated according to T568A or T568B wiring standards.
+For example, both of them feature eight copper conductors twisted into 4 pairs and they can be terminated according to T568A vs. T568B Wiring Standards.
 The most obvious differences between Cat6 and Cat7 are the speed, transmission frequency, and cabling length.
 Scroll down to see the difference between Cat6 and Cat7 Ethernet cables.

 Specification